Ernest Morgado: Huli-huli chicken

 With chicken farmer Mike Asagi, Morgado founded the Pacific Poultry Company in 1954.
 They served barbecued chicken – marinated in a teriyaki-like sauce, his mother's recipe – at farm bureau meetings starting in 1955.
 His chicken recipe became popular, and he began selling it at private functions and fundraisers, and later in Europe, Japan, and the contiguous United States.

 The chicken was cooked between two grills, and when one half was done, someone would shout "huli", the Hawaiian word for turn.
 Morgado registered the trademark "huli-huli" with the Territory of Hawaii in 1958 and the federal government in 1965.
 He first sold it bottled in stores in 1986, and though he never published a recipe, many people have come up with their own, inspired by the original sauce.

 Personal life

 The Honolulu Portuguese Chamber of Commerce awarded the "Council's Cup" to Morgado in 1981.
-For many years, he was a member of an outrigger canoe club.
+For many years, he was a member of the Outrigger Canoe Club in Honolulu.

 Until his death at age 85, on November 5, 2002, Morgado served as honorary vice consul to Portugal.
 He was proud of his Portuguese heritage and recounted the history of the Portuguese in Hawaii when he traveled to mainland Portugal, the Azores, and Madeira.
 He was married to Norma Fay for 54 years, and had three children, Jaren, Brent, and Kathleen, as well as eight grandchildren and 12 great-grandchildren.